azurenoops/terraform-azurerm-overlays-management-hub/README.md

 *-example IP for firewall

 The default firewall configured for Management Virtual Network Hub Overlay is [Azure Firewall Premium](https://docs.microsoft.com/en-us/azure/firewall/premium-features).
+Firewall Premium is the only version that meets SCCA compliance as it can break-and-inspect traffic whereas Firewall Standard can not.

 >### Firewall Availability Zones